rbanffy/testable_appengine/README.md

 that would make it easy to build upon rather than something that requires figuring out documentation written by insanely smart people for insanely smart people.
-With testable_appengine in place, running tests is as trivial as running `nosetests` with no additional plugins.
+With testable_appengine in place, running tests is as trivial as running `nosetests` with no additional plugins and no tweaks to your test programs.
 This tree was extracted from a larger project that makes use of it and further evolved on its own, with the enhancements ported back.

 ![nosetests running]
 (https://raw.github.com/wiki/rbanffy/testable_appengine/screenshot.png)